 Call for panels, roundtables and workshops

-The call for panels and roundtables is now open and will close at 23:59 GMT on 18
+The call for panels and roundtables is now closed.

 All session lengths will be 105 minutes (that’s 1 hour and 45 minutes!)